gitenter/gitenter/doc/requirements/SRS-WS.md

         - Denial.
     - "Draft" cannot be switched to.
 - [SRS-WS-0037]{SyRS-0052,SyRS-0026} The software shall be able to generate a paper-based snapshot of the to-be-reviewed documents in `pdf` format, (1) to be used for a traditional review meeting, and/or (2) to fit into a company's the existing work flow in case exists.
-- [SRS-WS-0038]{SRS-WS-0037,SyRS-0064,SyRS-0065} In the `pdf` version of review draft, the following items shall be explicitly marked:
+- [SRS-WS-0038]{SRS-WS-0037,SyRS-0064,SyRS-0065,SRS-WS-0105} In the `pdf` version of review draft, the following items shall be explicitly marked:
     - Author(s).
     - (1) Snapshot date and (2) review deadline.
     - (1) Review version and (2) subsection commit ID.
     - Line numbers.
+        - Line numbers shall be consistent with what is shown from the web UI.
 - [SRS-WS-0039]{SRS-WS-003} The `pdf` to-be-reviewed document may have customized header/footer, to fit into the official document format of some particular company.
 - [SRS-WS-0040]{SyRS-0052} The software shall provide a recorder of the traditional review meetings through the web interface.
     - *(Can comments have more complicated syntax?
 Markdown should be trivial to support so we have items, and in principle tables, but what about graphs?)*